Severe Leg Trauma: a journey.

 As you can see from the image above, there are multiple pins which are passing through drilled bone.
 The lower third of the TSF frame, where there is a gap in these pins, is where regrowth of bone has been taking place throughout 2023.

 After initially treating Drew’s mid and lower back pain, adapting techniques to allow for the positions that were difficult to be in, we moved onto rehab for the leg.
-As an Osteopath I was trained to look at the structure and function of soft tissues, joints and bones.
+Osteopath’s are trained to look at the structure and function of soft tissues, joints and bones.
 Every part is worthy of attention when assessing a patients pain.

 For Drew, we have had targets, either directly from Drew, his consultant’s feedback and/or my own goals as an Osteopath for purposes of improving biomechanical elements.
 As we progress and update this blog throughout Drew’s rehabilitation, these will be added to this blog.